2010 Carolina Panthers season: Week 14: vs. Atlanta Falcons

 The Panthers' thirteenth game was an NFC South rivalry match against the Falcons.
-The Panthers trailed early as QB Matt Ryan completed a 4-yard TD pass to TE Tony Gonzalez, followed by RB Michael Turner getting a 1-yard TD run, and then with kicker Matt Bryant nailing a 39-yard field goal.
-The Panthers scored in the third quarter with RB Mike Goodson getting a 13-yard TD run, but the Falcons replied as Turner got a 3-yard TD run.
-The Panthers cut the lead as kicker John Kasay made a 36-yard field goal, but fell further behind as Turner got a 4-yard TD run.
+The Panthers trailed early as quarterback Matt Ryan completed a 4-yard touchdown pass to tight end Tony Gonzalez, followed by running back Michael Turner getting a 1-yard touchdown run, and then with kicker Matt Bryant nailing a 39-yard field goal.
+The Panthers scored in the third quarter with running back Mike Goodson getting a 13-yard touchdown run, but the Falcons replied as Turner got a 3-yard touchdown run.
+The Panthers cut the lead as kicker John Kasay made a 36-yard field goal, but fell further behind as Turner got a 4-yard touchdown run.

 With the loss, Carolina fell to 1–12.

 Week 15: vs. Arizona Cardinals

 The Panthers' fourteenth game was an NFC duel with the Cardinals at home.
 In the first quarter the Panthers took the lead as kicker John Kasay hit a 28 and a 29-yard field goal.
-This was followed in the second quarter by QB Jimmy Clausen completing a 16-yard touchdown pass to TE Jeff King.
+This was followed in the second quarter by quarterback Jimmy Clausen completing a 16-yard touchdown pass to tight end Jeff King.
 The Cardinals answered back with kicker Jay Feely nailing a 23-yard field goal, but the Panthers increased their lead after Kasay made a 24 and a 43-yard field goal.
-The lead was narrowed with Steve Breaston recovering a fumble in the end zone for a touchdown (With a failed two-point conversion) and then with Feely getting a 30-yard field goal.
+The lead was narrowed with Steve Breaston recovering a fumble in the end zone for a touchdown (with a failed two-point conversion) and then with Feely getting a 30-yard field goal.
 The Panthers' defense and Jonathan Stewart's 137 yards rushing were enough to secure the win.

 With the win, Carolina improved to 2–12.
 It would be John Fox's last home victory as the Panthers head coach.